The Red Sea Sharks: Background and publication

 frogman, whose depiction was drawn from a press clipping of Lionel Crabb.
 His depiction of the Emir's hideaway palace cut from the rock was based on the Al Khazneh in Petra, Jordan, which he had seen in an issue of National Geographic.

 Hergé's growing interest in art was reflected in the story, as he included a copy of Alfred Sisley's Le Canal du Loing at Marlinspike Hall.
 He also included paintings by Pablo Picasso and Joan Miró aboard Rastapopolous' Scheherazade.
 Muller's pseudonym in the story, Mull Pasha, was based upon the British soldier Glubb Pasha.
 The character of Piotr Skut was based on Remi Milk, an Estonian pilot who escaped to Sweden from Estonia in an Arado floatplane.
 In the final scene, Hergé included cameos of both himself and his friend and colleague Edgar P. Jacobs.

 The story began serialisation in Belgium's Tintin magazine in October 1956, before being serialised in the French edition of the magazine in December.
 It was then published in book form by Casterman in 1958.
 Upon the story's British publication in 1960, Coke en Stock was renamed The Red Sea Sharks.

 Racism allegations and alterations

-Hergé had been accused of exhibiting a racist attitude toward Africans in an earlier story, Tintin in the Congo, and potentially hoped to exonerate himself from such criticism by depicting Tintin and Haddock freeing African slaves in The Red Sea Sharks.
+Hergé had been accused of exhibiting a racist attitude toward Africans in Tintin in the Congo, an earlier story, and potentially hoped to exonerate himself from such criticism by depicting Tintin and Haddock freeing African slaves in The Red Sea Sharks.
 In preparing the latter story he had consulted a colleague who worked for an African-themed magazine, L'Afrique et le Monde ("Africa and the World"); they translated some of the passages that Hergé wished to include in the story into Yoruba.
 However, in January 1962 an article in the magazine Jeune Afrique criticised Hergé for a racist depiction of Africans in the story, an accusation that would be echoed in other publications.
 These claims focused on the African characters' simplistic use of pidgin language, which was similar to the speech patterns used in Tintin in the Congo.